NathanPerrier/IA1-Weather-App-Django/README.md

     docker run -p 8000:8000 -v "$(pwd):/app" weather_app
     ```

-6. Open your web browser and visit `http://localhost:8000/`.
+8. Open your web browser and visit `http://localhost:8000/`.

-7. When you make changes , you will need to rebuild the Docker images and restart the Docker containers.
-You
-    can do this with `docker-compose down` and then `docker-compose up --build`.
+9. When you make changes , you will need to rebuild the Docker images and restart the Docker containers.
+You can do this with `docker-compose down` and then `docker-compose up --build`.

 ### NOTE

 If you are using Docker Toolbox, you will need to visit the IP address of the Docker Machine instead of `localhost`.
 You can find the IP address by running `docker-machine ip` in the terminal.

-if you are trying to migrate us `docker-compose run app python manage.py makemigrations` then `docker-compose run app python manage.py migrate`

  Use `docker system prune -a` to remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.